 return stats

-Once we establish that storing the intermediate vector is more performant, our approach will necessarily involve memory allocation.
-However, the methods described above allocate more than required: during each iteration, a new vector is created for each worker to store the days in which the target was met.
+Once we establish that storing the intermediate vector is more performant, our approach will necessarily involve memory allocations.
+The methods described above, however, allocate more than required: during each iteration, a new vector is created for each worker to store the days in which the target was met.
 This intermediate vector doesn't need to be preserved for future use.
-Indeed, because it is stored in a local variable, it is discarded once the iteration concludes.
+Indeed, because it's stored in a local variable, it'll be discarded once the iteration concludes.

 The implementation requires defining the vector target before the execution of the outer for-loop.
 During each iteration, we then mutate target using an in-place function, which we call performance!.
 This function can update the contents either with a standard for-loop or by applying the broadcasting operator .=.